History of Arizona

-In the Mexican–American War, the garrison commander avoided conflict with Lieutenant Colonel Cooke and the Mormon Battalion, withdrawing while the Americans marched through the town on their way to California.
-In the Treaty of Guadalupe Hidalgo (1848), Mexico ceded to the U.S. the northern 70% of modern-day Arizona above the Sonora border along the Gila River.
-During the California Gold Rush, an upwards of 50,000 people traveled through on the Southern Emigrant Trail pioneered by Cooke, to reach the gold fields in 1849.
-The Pima Villages often sold fresh food and provided relief to distressed travelers among this throng and to others in subsequent years.

 Paleo-Indian period

 Paleo-Indians settled what is now Arizona around 10,000 to 12,000 years ago.
 According to most archaeologists, the Paleo-Indians initially followed herds of big game—megafauna such as mammoths, mastodons, and bison—into North America.
 The traveling groups also collected and utilized a wide variety of smaller game animals, fish, and a wide variety of plants.
 These people were likely characterized by highly mobile bands of approximately 20 or 50 members of an extended family, moving from place to place as resources were depleted and additional supplies needed.
 Paleoindian groups were efficient hunters and created and carried a variety of tools, some highly specialized, for hunting, butchering and hide processing.
 These paleolithic people utilized the environment that they lived in near water sources, including rivers, swamps and marshes, which had an abundance of fish, and drew birds and game animals.
 Big game, including bison, mammoths and ground sloths, also were attracted to these water sources.
 At the latest by 9500 BCE, bands of hunters wandered as far south as Arizona, where they found a desert grassland and hunted mule deer, antelope and other small mammals.

 As populations of larger game began to diminish, possibly as a result of intense hunting and rapid environmental changes, Late Paleoindian groups would come to rely more on other facets of their subsistence pattern, including increased hunting of bison, mule deer and antelope.
 Nets and the atlatl to hunt water fowl, ducks, small animals and antelope.
 Hunting was especially important in winter and spring months when plant foods were scarce.